Posted on August 17, 2010 - No Comments

-Your high quality one-a-day will provide enough vitamin A and D for basic needs, as well as sufficient amounts of zinc (10 to 15mg; more zinc is required by those with prostate problems) and some of the trace minerals such as chromium and selenium (100 to 200mcg of each).
+Your high quality one-a-day will provide enough vitamin A and D for basic needs, as well as sufficient amounts of zinc (10 to 15 mg; more zinc is required by those with prostate problems) and some of the trace minerals such as chromium and selenium (100 to 200 mcg of each).
 Unfortunately, it will provide some or all of the vitamin A as beta carotene, and 90% of the time it will be synthetic beta carotene which is essentially worthless.
 If it is natural beta carotene, a viable supplement, it will state the word “natural” or list “mixed carotenoids” as well.

 If you feel the need for a higher level of B vitamins, perhaps due to high stress levels, and you decide to take an extra B-complex, take it at a separate meal from the ones you get in your one-a-day.
 Taking them together would only give you expensive urine, as the blood can only hold so much of the Bs at once.
 The best way to take B vitamins is in divided doses.
 Time-release is no longer considered a valid technology for the delivery of B vitamins, as they are picked up in the upper intestinal tract, and pills sink to the lower intestinal tract.

-Now, to bring that one-a-day up to the level where you get the amount of nutrients scientifically proven to help protect against cancer and heart disease, it is essential to add extra vitamin C (a minimal of 500mg) and vitamin E (a minimal of 400 i.u.).
+Now, to bring that one-a-day up to the level where you get the amount of nutrients scientifically proven to help protect against cancer and heart disease, it is essential to add extra vitamin C (a minimal of 500 mg) and vitamin E (a minimal of 400 IU).
 For women, and those with a poor diet, the addition of extra calcium and magnesium offers protection against hypertension and osteoporosis.

 Vitamin C should ideally be in a buffered form (e.g. calcium ascorbate, sodium ascorbate or Ester C), as this form is retained in the body far longer than ascorbic acid (the cheapest and most common form of vitamin C).
 In this case a mineral, which is alkaline, is bonded to the ascorbic acid, creating a ph neutral ascorbate, which is the form in which mammals produce vitamin C in their bodies.
 Also, at high levels vitamin C in the acidic form can cause a laxative response, and leach minerals from the body, in order to neutralize the acid component.

 A “mixed” vitamin E is closer to the way vitamin E is found in food, providing the family of tocopherols, not just alpha tocopherol, and is considered superior for circulatory disorders.
 Some studies have indicated that the dry form of vitamin E, succinate, is a superior antioxidant to the common oil-based form, and is definitely better for those who do not digest fats well.
 Vitamin E as acetate is the most common natural form used commercially, as it is the most stable (e.g. will not oxidize easily) form on the market.

 For people that consume a lot of dairy products, it is more important to make sure they get enough magnesium, as they can easily get too much calcium, which ultimately can deplete magnesium levels.
-In traditional cultures that show no signs of osteoporosis, the average daily calcium intake is from 350mg to 500mg (elemental) per day.
+In traditional cultures that show no signs of osteoporosis, the average daily calcium intake is from 350 to 500 mg (elemental) per day.
 In fact a recent study gave post-menopausal women only magnesium, no calcium, and halted bone-loss.
 This is due to the fact that most people consume dairy products, getting plenty of calcium, but do not eat sufficient dark green vegetables (broccoli, kale, Swiss chard, etc) to get enough magnesium in the diet to assimilate the calcium.

 In Canada, when the form of mineral is in brackets then the following number must be an elemental figure.
-Thus: Calcium (citrate)….200mg means that you are getting 200mg of fully utilizable calcium.
-Whereas: Calcium citrate…200mg, means you are only getting 40mg of elemental calcium.
+Thus: Calcium (citrate)….200 mg means that you are getting 200 mg of fully utilizable calcium.
+Whereas: Calcium citrate…200 mg, means you are only getting 40 mg of elemental calcium.
 This becomes a concern mostly with capsules, which cannot hold nearly as much as a tablet, the problem being that tablets are very poorly digested as they are, essentially, little rocks (being made of compressed minerals).
 So it is preferable to get calcium in a capsule or liquid form to guarantee digestion.

-If you are taking 600mg or less of calcium (in divided doses), you can use a one-to-one ratio of calcium to magnesium.
-At levels above 600mg per day of calcium you must use the traditional two-to-one ratio of calcium to magnesium, as high levels of magnesium can have a laxative effect.
-The advantage of taking 500mg of calcium with 500mg of magnesium, is that the calcium will use half the magnesium to assimilate itself, and the other half will be available to help you digest the calcium in your diet more efficiently.
+If you are taking 600 mg or less of calcium (in divided doses), you can use a one-to-one ratio of calcium to magnesium.
+At levels above 600 mg per day of calcium you must use the traditional two-to-one ratio of calcium to magnesium, as high levels of magnesium can have a laxative effect.
+The advantage of taking 500 mg of calcium with 500 mg of magnesium, is that the calcium will use half the magnesium to assimilate itself, and the other half will be available to help you digest the calcium in your diet more efficiently.
 Signs of insufficient magnesium in the diet include muscle cramps, hypertension, irregular heartbeat and sleep disorders.